cedadev/cis/doc/plotting.rst

   a simple line plot, for three dimensional data the third variable is represented by the line colour

 ``scatter``
+  a scatter plot

+``scatter2d``
-  a scatter plot, for three dimensional data the third variable is represented by the maker
+  a scatter plot with two coordinate axis and the data represented by the colour of the marker

 ``heatmap``
   a heatmap especially suitable for gridded data